 A vibrant and entertaining city, Glasgow boasts a prominent arts and culture scene.
 Home to more than 20 museums, some of which are free to enter, there will be plenty to discover on your trip to Scotland’s biggest city.

-Delve into the life and works of one of Scotland’s most famous artists, Charles Rennie Mackintosh, and tour around the city to spot many of his designs in attractions such as the Mackintosh at the Willow, The Lighthouse, and House for An Art Lover.
+Delve into the life and works of one of Scotland’s most famous artists, Charles Rennie Mackintosh, and tour around the city to spot many of his designs in attractions such as the Mackintosh at the Willow and House for An Art Lover.
 There are many other galleries and centres in Glasgow where you can explore the city’s artistic side, such as the Gallery of Modern Art, Kelvingrove Art Gallery & Museum, the Hunterian Art Gallery and more.